trailblazer/trailblazer.github.io/gems/reform/rails.md

+---
+layout: reform
+title: "Reform with Rails"
+---

+Reform works with any framework, but comes with additional Rails glue code.

 ## Reform-Rails

 The `reform` gem itself doesn't contain any Rails-specific code but will still work, e.g. for JSON APIs.
 For extensive Rails support, add the [`reform-rails` gem](https://github.com/trailblazer/reform-rails).